unstru/Skwitch/README.md

 The timeline was developped to solve the lack of window.onscroll triggers on iPad/iPhone safari.
 It could be separated from Skwitch/Animation.
 It triggers a 'tick' event on interaction ( such as scroll or touch ) much more time than window.onscroll, with a smooth effect.

 Many configurations are available for optimisation, see javascript/app/configs.js
 Exemple config :
-* Timeline total duration ( wich is abstracted )
+* Timeline total duration ( abstracted )
 * Frame per second

 ##### Magnets
-It also provides 'magnets', wich are the key instants of your application, targeted by default on click or whenever you want.
+It also provides 'magnets', wich are the key instants of your application, targeted by default on click, or whenever you want.
-You can find the current app magnets definitions in `Skwitch/Timeline/magnets/magnets` ( javascript/modules/Skwitch/Timeline/magnets/magnets)
+You can find the current app magnets definitions in 'app/magnets` ( javascript/app/magnets.js )

 Exemple code :